Spilling Salt Superstition

 Salt and Money Superstitions

-Never, ever put yourself in the situation that you have no salt in your home.
-That would be really bad news concerning your finances.
+Do you remember the old saying: “Short of salt, short of money”?
+Never put yourself in the situation that you have no salt in your home.
+That would be bad news concerning your finances.

 Make sure you always have some salt in your home.
-To be on the safe side keep some extra salt stored away in the back of your kitchen cupboard.
-It is a sorrowful situation if you run out of salt.
+To be on the safe side keep some extra salt stored in the back of your cupboard.

 So how do you help the person in need?
 Simple, you give them the salt as a gift.